 Fat cells may also have direct and indirect effects on other cell growth regulators, including mammalian target of rapamycin (mTOR) and AMP-activated protein kinase.

 Other possible mechanisms by which obesity could affect cancer risk include changes in the mechanical properties of the scaffolding that surrounds breast cells (30) and altered immune responses, effects on the nuclear factor kappa beta system, and oxidative stress (31).

-What to Do About It.
+the obesity and cancer connection: What to Do About It.

 Our society is basically set up to cause us to eat and drink more than we need.
 However, there are tactics you can use today without having to follow a crazy cockamie diet or an extreme exercise routine.
 Gina Paulhus of Discount-Essiac-Tea.com wrote this book, "Change Your Weighs" to help you reach your bodyweight goals in order to improve your health and wellness.

 Gina is a personal trainer for her day job?